Principal Office: Germany

-The Fund makes grants in the USA and internationally to strengthen farming communities and communities where Monsanto is active.
+The Fund makes grants internationally to strengthen the communities where Bayer customers and employees live and work.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 International Grants.
-The Monsanto Fund makes grants to improve education and basic needs in communities where Monsanto is active.
+The Bayer Fund makes grants to improve education and basic needs in communities where Bayer is active.
 Basic needs include food security, sanitation, access to clean water, and others.

-Eligibility for Monsanto’s international grants extends to tax-exempt charitable organizations in the USA; equivalent tax-exempt charitable organizations in other countries; units of government; and private schools and hospitals that serve economically disadvantaged populations.
+Eligibility for Bayer’s international grants extends to tax-exempt charitable organizations; units of government; and private schools and hospitals that serve economically disadvantaged populations.